amelie-fri/munch_search/README.md

 ### `docker exec mp-api "node" "server/load_data.js"`

 Executes the `load_data.js` file inside the `mp-api` container.
-`load_data.js` has to be executed once in order to build the elasticsearch index.
+`load_data.js` has to be executed once in order to build the ElasticSearch index.
 The data is stored in a Docker volume and will be perserved when the containers are stopped.